U.S. debates a summer booster for people under 50

 Some other infectious disease experts agree.

+Others think boosters should just be offered only to those at high risk.
+"I don't think it would make much sense for a perfectly healthy 25-year-old person to necessarily get a boost now," says Dr. Anthony Fauci, the White House chief medical adviser.
+"There's a difference between a perfectly healthy 25-year-old person and a 43-year-old with chronic obstructive pulmonary disease."

 But other infectious disease experts argue there really isn't good evidence that a second booster would enhance protection much for most otherwise health people.
-And, they argue, three shots are still protecting most people from getting severely ill and dying.
+And, they point out, three shots are still protecting most people from getting severely ill and dying.

 "The goal of this vaccine is to protect against serious illness.
 If we're going to try to protect again mild illness for years then we're going to have boost a couple times a year and that doesn't make sense from a public health standpoint," says Dr. Paul Offit, who heads the Vaccine Education Center at Children's Hospital of Philadelphia.